ibm-cloud-docs/assistant/index.md

 | *Bring the assistant to your customers, where they are* | Configure one or more built-in integrations to quickly publish your assistant in popular social media channels like Slack, Facebook Messenger, or Intercom.
 Add your assistant as a chat widget to your company website, or build your own custom app. |
 | *Track customer engagement and satisfaction* | Use built-in metrics to analyze logs from conversations between customers and your assistant to gauge how well it's doing and identify areas for improvement. |

-This documentation describes managed instances of {{site.data.keyword.conversationshort}} that are offered in IBM Cloud or in Cloud Pak for Data as a Service.
-For more information about using an installed instance, see [this documentation](/docs/assistant-data?topic=assistant-data-index).
-{: note}

 ## How it works
 {: #index-how-it-works}